WojciechLamperski/Java-Collections/LIST.md

 While AbstractList provides default implementations for many methods, it relies on subclasses to implement certain essential methods, such as get(int index) and size(), and these are actually the only methods not implemented by AbstractList from the List interface, the implementations of other methods rely heavily on get(int index) and size() leaving the specifics of them to how these two methods will be implemented in individual subclasses.
 Which is the same as is the case with many other Abstract Classes such as AbstractSet for example.

 ### ArrayList
 ArrayList<E> is a resizable array implementation of the List interface.
-It provides fast random access, dynamic resizing, and order preservation, making it one of the most commonly used data structures in Java.
-Essentially a normal array neeeds to know the size of the list beforehand, but ArrayList doesn't require that.
-It also differs in how it exposes its elements to a user when compared with normal array.
+It provides fast random access, dynamic resizing (like all Lists btw.), and order preservation, making it one of the most commonly used data structures in Java.

 Key Characteristics:
 - Implements List<E>, extends AbstractList<E>